Speed Detection Devices: Radar, LIDAR and ANPR

 A speed reading by itself is not evidence.
 The Motor Vehicles Act doesn't spell out admissibility standards for speed-measurement devices, but Indian courts have evolved a fairly consistent set of expectations through case law and state traffic-police SOPs.
 Three documents have to be produced for a speeding prosecution to stick.

 When the prosecution under section 184 produces all three (calibration certificate within validity, operator log for the day, and a clear image with the reading), the conviction is straightforward.
 When any one is missing, the defence has a credible argument and the magistrate routinely acquits.
-The lesson for the SOCO photographer working at a crash scene where speed becomes an issue is the same lesson as everywhere else in this syllabus: the documentation is the evidence.
+The lesson for the SOCO photographer working at a crash scene where speed becomes an issue is the same lesson as everywhere else: the documentation is the evidence.

 ANPR cameras read vehicle registration plates automatically, typically using a combination of infrared illumination (so plates are readable at night and through windshield glare) and an OCR pipeline tuned for the Indian plate format.
 The reading is logged with a timestamp and the camera's GPS location, and pushed to a central database.